 You might also experience wear or other joint problems that are likely to cause a fracture or damage that might require revision surgery.

 Joint revision is a complex surgical procedure that requires extensive planning in advance of the operation.
-The highly skilled surgeons at SportsMED Orthopedic Surgery & Spine Center need specialized implants and equipment to perform joint revision.
-It also takes considerable experience to achieve a good result.
+The highly skilled surgeons at SportsMED use their considerable experience and highly specialized implants and equipment to successfully perform joint revisions.

-Wherever possible, your surgeon carries out joint revision surgery using arthroscopic techniques.
+Wherever possible, SportsMED surgeons carry out joint revision using arthroscopic techniques.
 This is a minimally invasive approach that causes less tissue damage and promotes faster healing.
-Sometimes, however, you might need to have traditional open surgery if you aren’t a good candidate for arthroscopy.
+Sometimes, however, you might need to have a traditional open surgery if arthroscopy is not a good option for you.

-If you’re experiencing instability, pain, swelling, or stiffness in your replacement joint, call SportsMED Orthopedic Surgery & Spine Center today or book an appointment online.
+f you’re experiencing instability, pain, swelling, or stiffness in your replacement joint, call SportsMED today or book an appointment online.